nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Column retrieval and navigation routines: from hesitation to a cornerstone

-Column content retrieval routine has become one of the cornerstones of the Studio add-on.
-In addition to Track Dial, nine other routines uses it: Column Search, track place marker, column announcement order, Track Columns Explorer, vertical column navigation, playlist snapshots, playlist transcripts, Creator and Track Tool app modules.
+Column content retrieval routine has become one of the cornerstones of this add-on.
+In addition to Track Dial, ten other routines uses it: Column Search, track place marker, column announcement order, Track Columns Explorer, vertical column navigation, playlist snapshots, playlist transcripts, Creator and Track Tool app modules, and when working with SAM encoder entries.
 Let's find out how seven of these work in more detail (playlist snapshots and transcripts are described under SPL Assistant section, as they deserve sections of their own).

 #### Track Dial: Navigating columns in track items